PragmaticCoding/PragmaticCoding.github.io/_posts/2024-10-08-css-transitions.md

     transition-duration: 5.0s;
 }
 ```
 And the results were as expected.
-The `Label` transitioned to the 2x scaling and to `red`, but snapped back to black and 1x scaling when the `PseudoClass` was turned off again.
+The `Label` transitioned to the 2x scaling and `red`, but snapped back to black and 1x scaling when the `PseudoClass` was turned off again.

 # Missing Feature: Defined Colour Transitions